Current Challenges and New Opportunities in Hematopoietic Stem Cell Transplant (HSCT) is organized by i3 Health.

 1.0 contact hour

-Hematopoietic stem cell transplant is a potentially curative therapy for patients with hematologic malignancies.
+Hematopoietic stem cell transplant (HSCT) is a potentially curative therapy for patients with hematologic malignancies.
 There are 2 primary types of HSCT: autologous, where the cells are taken from the patient, and allogeneic, where the cells come from a matched sibling donor or an unrelated donor.
 Advances in HSCT include the introduction of reduced-intensity conditioning regimens that allow transplant in older patients and alternative graft sources that afford a donor for nearly all patients who require a transplant.
 Despite these advances, studies continue to show that the use of HSCT remains suboptimal, placing many patients at increased risk for poor survival outcomes.

 Upon completion of this activity, participants should be able to: